Educating our Hearts and Minds to Bring More Compassion to the World

 With our democracy quickly descending into fear and clashing ideologies, I’ve begun to hunt for ways to resolve differences and find common ground among my fellow humans.
 A possible way forward would be to focus on educating our hearts and minds by integrating compassion, creativity and respectful listening into our actions.

 I intend to stay alert and question the alternative facts threatening to turn our world upside down over the next few years.
-I’m more than a little concerned about a regimes leading our country away from democratic ideals like freedom of expression, kindness and human compassion.
+I’m more than a little concerned about a regime leading our country away from democratic ideals like freedom of expression, kindness and human compassion.

 Starting inward and moving outwards to families, schools and communities, we can begin to think and act like the Dalai Lama.
 He and other kind-hearted leaders suggest educating our hearts and minds with creative compassion to resolve conflicts in our society.